device-automation-bus/dab-adapter-rs/README.md

 }
 ```

+It must be in a form of an array of RFC 5646 language tags.
 If `supported_languages` field is not provided, or if the deserialization of settings fails, `supported_languagess` falls back to `en-US`.

 ## Device ID ##